-External/Exterior basement waterproofing is among the many basement waterproofing solutions that Draintony Professional Waterproofing Installers can offer.
-This basement waterproofing procedure is possibly the most common waterproofing technique that the greater part of waterproofing contractors are using.
+External/Exterior waterproofing is among the many waterproofing solutions that Draintony Professional Waterproofing Installers can offer.
+This waterproofing procedure is possibly the most common waterproofing technique that the greater part of waterproofing contractors are using.

 Its prevalent use is attributable to its effectiveness.
 But only when is done properly with the usage of the right materials.
 Best of all, it is appropriate for all foundation types; – brick, concrete block, poured concrete and stone.